rjbaw/RLbaxter/README.md

 Ongoing problems when training with stable-baselines

-- Environment does not accept additional arguments
+- Environment does not accept additional arguments (Does not work on both Jetson and amd64 architectures)
+- Multiprocessing problems on multiple gpu threads in envs.render()

+two of the problems is traced back to OpenAI gym, looking for potential fixes

+Roadmap:

+- Optimization for Nvidia Jetson Xavier

+- Compare and contrast with other techniques

+- Adding new features

 Rethink Robotics Baxter on Nvidia Jetson Xavier